aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/first_taste.rst

-The following appendix to this chapter discusses a bit more in detail how to import and export crystal structures from an AiiDA database and which tools exist to obtain the primitive structure from a conventional structure or more generally from a supercell.
+The following appendix to this chapter discusses a bit more in detail how to import and export crystal structures from an AiiDA database and which tools exist to obtain the primitive structure from a conventional structure, or more generally from a supercell.

 Importantly, the conversion of a crystal structure (conventional cell) to a primitive cell means the creation of a Data node from another Data node using a python function.
-The appendix shows how easy it is with AiiDA to wrap python functions into AiiDA's ``calcfunctions`` that automatically preserve the proevance of the data transformation in the provenance graph.
+The appendix shows how easy it is with AiiDA to wrap python functions into AiiDA's ``calcfunctions`` that automatically preserve the provenance of the data transformation in the AiiDA graph.

 If you do not have time right now, you can
 :ref:`jump directly to the next tutorial section <Oxford 2020 autowannier>`,